Introduction

 Read more

 In the 1960s, Aeroflot had something of a public relations problem.
 Although it was then the world’s largest airline — and a vital link for its vast motherland — its reputation for Soviet austerity was well-earned.
-On domestic routes, passengers endured indifferent service, chronically oversold flights, and uncomfortable aircraft.1 The situation was so dire that a 1960 column in Komsomolskaya Pravda, the official newspaper of the youth wing of the Communist Party, openly criticized the state-owned airline: “Unfortunately no genuine concern for passengers is felt in Aeroflot.”2
+On domestic routes, passengers endured indifferent service, chronically oversold flights, and uncomfortable aircraft. ((“Flying in Soviet Can Be a Picnic,” The New York Times (6 August 1967).))
+The situation was so dire that a 1960 column in Komsomolskaya Pravda, the official newspaper of the youth wing of the Communist Party, openly criticized the state-owned airline: “Unfortunately no genuine concern for passengers is felt in Aeroflot.” ((“Poor Air Service Scored in Soviet,” The New York Times (17 October 1960): 53.))

 So Aeroflot did something distinctly un-Soviet: it turned increasingly to Western marketing techniques.
 Techniques that included a jingle sung by none other than Eduard Khil, Mr. Trololo himself.
 Read more